TritonDataCenter/rfd/rfd/0028/README.md

 support a mode where it periodically checks for changes on platforms lacking support.

+What we will probably not do as part of this work is reflecting changes made in NAPI to GZ NICs on the CN.
+The global zone NIC configuration is currently all set up during boot.
+At some point we may want to pursue a way for this information to be refreshed without reboots, but that should probably be done in a separate RFD.

 # Enforce updating via NAPI

 To ensure updates are applied consistently and correctly, VMAPI should prevent